Student Leadership Council

 - Work closely with the COB Student Services Coordinator

 Vice President: The Vice President shall assist the President in his or her duties.
 The Vice President assumes the responsibilities of the President temporarily if the President is unavailable and shall succeed the President if the President is unable to fulfill the President’s duties.
+He or she is also responsible for directing and maintaining membership in the Student Leadership Council.
+The Vice President shall plan and oversee the application and interview process.
+He/she must also be knowledgeable about COB recruiting to involve the SLC when possible including but not limited to: High School Fairs, Preview Days, and yield events.
+Time commitment is expected to be heavy.

 Marketing Chairperson: The Marketing Chairperson is responsible for creating posters and flyers for events.
 The Marketing Chairperson is also responsible for updating bulletin boards, web page, and other communication media.
+All official marketing statements shall be created by the Marketing Chairperson.
+Photography for events and official pictures will be the responsibility of the Marketing Chairperson either directly or through a third party chosen by the Chair.
+Time commitment is expected to be light.